FoxMoss/libt9/README.md

 A C library for creating [T9](https://en.wikipedia.org/wiki/T9_%28predictive_text%29) typing systems.

 ## Dependencies
 None!
 The library requires nothing but a basic implementation of the C standard library.
+The CLI requires ncurses solely, but this is by no means needed to just compile the library.

 ## Todo
 Feel free to contribute!